Page images

 Now rife, and hafte to yonder woodbine bowers,

-A foft retreat from fudden vernal fhowers;
+A foft retreat from fudden vernal showers;

 The turf with rural dainties fhall be crown'd,